 Theta is your best friend

-Theta is the Option Greek for time decay.
+Theta is the Option Greek for time decay and is the main Greek you’ll need to worry about when it comes to the wheel strategy.
 When you are buying an option, time decay eats at your premium and is one of the main reasons you always end up losing money.
 When you are option wheeling, you are continually selling options so theta becomes your best friend.

 Every day that you near expiry, theta helps you with your trade just a little bit more.

 Implied Volatility Crush, otherwise known as IV Crush, is probably the single best thing to happen to option sellers and executors of the Option Wheel.
 When a stock experiences a huge run up, implied volatility increases drastically which will also increase the value of the premium.